hulthe/strecklistan/README.rst

     diesel setup # Create database

     diesel migration run # Run migrations, generate rust bindings

+There is some mock data that you can use to populate the database in the ``backend/db_mock/``-folder.
+If you use the example setup the script ``populate.sh`` will do the work for you.

 You can then run the application using cargo. ::